The Sensorites

-The Sensorites is the seventh serial in the British science fiction television series Doctor Who.
+The Sensorites is the seventh serial of the British science fiction television series Doctor Who.
 Written by Peter R. Newman and directed by Mervyn Pinfield and Frank Cox, the serial was first broadcast on BBC1 in six weekly parts from 20 June to 1 August 1964.
 In the serial, the First Doctor (William Hartnell), his granddaughter Susan Foreman (Carole Ann Ford), and her teachers Ian Chesterton (William Russell) and Barbara Wright (Jacqueline Hill) visit a planet known as the Sense-Sphere to find the cure to a disease afflicting the alien race the Sensorites.

 Newman's story for the serial was inspired by 1950s films set during World War II, exploring the notion of soldiers who continued to fight after the war.
 Pinfield was chosen to direct the first four episodes due to his directing style, while Cox directed the final two episodes.
 Designer Raymond Cusick avoided the use of right angles in his set designs, recalling Antoni Gaudí's work on the Sagrada Família.
 The serial premiered with 7.9 million viewers but failed to maintain these figures due to the holiday sports season.
 Retrospective response for the serial was generally positive, and it later received several print adaptations and home media releases.